determined-ai/pdk/examples/sentiment-analysis/readme.md

 PS: Depending on your load balancer, you may need to use `.status.loadBalancer.ingress[0].hostname` instead of `.status.loadBalancer.ingress[0].ip` for the `INGRESS_HOST` variable.

-The return response should be JSON block with a very long list of values.

 &nbsp;

-### In the [sample-data](./sample-data/) folder, you will also find a Jupyter Notebook example showing how to load sample inputs from the sample .json files, or how to create new inputs in the notebook and generate predictions.
+### In the [sample-data](./sample-data/) folder, you will also find a Jupyter Notebook example showing how to load text inputs from the sample .json files, or just create new inputs in the notebook and generate predictions.